Moonstroke/cyano/README.md

 Live cells are denoted by a `o`, dead cells by `b`, a `$` represents the end of a row (and the start of the next) and `!` indicates the end of the pattern.
 Whitespace is non significant (but is not allowed within a run compression), this allows to wrap lines anywhere without constraint.
-Everything after the terminating `!` is considered comment text and will not be parsed.
+A `#` starts a comment, and text until the next line break will be ignored.
+Everything after the terminating `!` is also considered comment text and will not be parsed.

 Example : the southwestward glider in RLE format

+    # Comment at the top of the file
     x = 3, y = 3, rule = B3/S23
-    bo$b$3o!
+    bo$
+    b$ # Same-line comments!
+    3o!
+    This text after the terminating ! is not parsed

 ### 2.2.
 Developement